FOSM’s Summer Solstice Celebration Festival

 There are many theories, stories, ancient knowledge, and unknowns with Serpent Mound.
 The Friends of Serpent Mound started this festival as a way for the public to share and learn about the many facets of Serpent Mound.
 Our presenters vary from locals, historians, Indigenous Americans, Scientists, Spiritualist, Musicians, and more.
 Learn about Serpent Mound and the surrounding area’s history, uniqueness, wildlife, and ecology, along with some fun family friendly summer activities!

-Festival Rules
+Event Rules

 - This is a family friendly event – there is to be NO alcohol, drugs, guns, or nudity!